google/skia-buildbot/golden/go/clstore/fs_clstore/FIRESTORE.md

 		Updated    time.Time
 		Subject    string
 		[]PatchSet
 			SystemID            string  # The id of the PS in, for example, Gerrit System              string  # "gerrit", "github", etc
 			ChangeListID        string  # SystemID from ChangeList
-			Order         int     # number of this PS
+			Order               int     # number of this PS GitHash             string
-			GitHash       string
+			HasUntriagedDigests bool
+			CommentedOnCL       bool

 Indexing
 --------